 Crete’s star grape, Vidiano, originally comes from the Rethymnon region, if you’re a wine lover, that reason alone should be enough for you to go wine tasting in a local winery.

-Although there are not many wineries open to the public in the region, one of them will certainly surprise you with is boutique approach to wine making.
+Although there are not many wineries open to the public in the region, one of them will certainly surprise you with its boutique approach to winemaking.

-34. Find all you can Do in the Amari Valley
+34. Spend a Day in the Amari Valley

-One more traditional mountain area to check on Crete is the Amari Valley as well as the several small mountain settlements in the area, all of them at the foot of the impressive Mount Psiloritis, Crete’s highest mountain (2456 m) belonging to the UNESCO’s Global Geoparks Network, and Mount Kedros (1777 m).
+One more traditional mountain area to check out in Crete is the Amari Valley as well as the several small mountain settlements in the area, all of them at the foot of the impressive Mount Psiloritis, Crete’s highest mountain (2456 m) belonging to UNESCO’s Global Geoparks Network, and Mount Kedros (1777 m).

 A center of resistance during the Battle of Crete, the villages in the valley, on and on Mount Kedros were especially castigated by the Nazis during the German occupation during the tragic episode known as the Holocaust of Amari (or the Holocaust of Kedros).